Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 7. Promote a healthy work-life balance

-One of the main benefits of flexible working is the healthier work-life balance it can encourage.
-You can support this balance through policy and company culture.
+One of the main benefits of flexible working for employees is the healthier work-life balance it can encourage.

 For example, implementing flexible hours, promoting regular breaks and encouraging employees to unplug after work can result in less burnout and higher job satisfaction.